hardwario/website/content/projects/bottle-party-game.en.md

 6. Open the node with a double-click and type here your message.
 For example, _Picking_...

-{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566149309/projects/bottle-party-game/image4.png" alt = "Node-RED - BigClown playground" >}}
+{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566149309/projects/bottle-party-game/image4.png" alt = "Node-RED - HARDWARIO playground" >}}

 ## Set the participants